Long-Term School Partnerships

-At present we have seven partner schools, where we deliver weekly sessions with up to 100 students per school.
-Sessions are led by experienced artist leaders who facilitate creative music-making sessions that develop students’ confidence, creativity, social skills, concentration, individuality and group work.
+Sessions are led by experienced artist leaders who facilitate creative music-making to develop students’ confidence, creativity, social skills, concentration, individuality and group work.
 Each school that participates uses the programme to promote their own school community and celebrate their students’ achievements.

 Delivering Drum Works in schools enables young people who may not otherwise have access to something like this to be part of it.
 We work closely with each of our partner schools to select participants for whom the project will have the most benefit – this might be because they are facing challenging personal circumstances or it might be because they are talented young musicians with no access to formal musical training or with limited ensemble opportunities.
 Whatever the reason for taking part, all participants come together on an equal footing to make their own music and be part of the Drum Works community.

-Our main programme is founded on six key principles:
+Our approach is founded on the following six principles:

 - Sustained, long-term engagement: participants attend weekly sessions at school and can continue with the project for their entire school career and beyond – this allows the project to impact much more deeply and significantly on their lives than one-off experiences.

 - Artistic excellence: our Artist Leaders are all professional musicians working in the music industry and they push the participants to strive for high standards.